Sustainable Living

 What are the best sustainable bedroom furniture brands?

-Avocado leads with the strongest certifications (Climate Neutral, B Corp, GREENGUARD Gold).
+Avocado leads with the strongest certifications (B Corp, GREENGUARD Gold, Climate Label).
 Thuma makes an excellent upcycled-rubberwood bed frame, Medley offers made-to-order solid-wood pieces in FSC-certified wood, and Sabai covers case goods at a more accessible price.
 For nightstands and dressers, secondhand solid wood is also a top-tier sustainable choice.

 Is vintage furniture more sustainable than new eco furniture?